lthon09/cookie-clicker/README.md

-# cookie-clicker
+# Cookie Clicker

-A cookie clicker game
+---

+This game is published on [itch.io](https://lthon09.itch.io/cookie-clicker), this is its source code